-State law permits persons who have been emotionally and/or physically injured in a reported crime to receive certain benefits from SOVA.
-Individual victims, immediate family members, or their legal representatives can apply for consideration of crime victim compensation assistance.
+State law permits persons who have been emotionally and or physically injured in a reported crime to law enforcement and are deemed eligible to be considered for certain benefits from DCVC.
+Individual victims, immediate family members, or their legal representatives/guardians can apply for consideration of crime victim compensation assistance.

 Please note other services and stipulations below: